named-data/StateVectorSync/Specification.md

   1. Reset Sync Interest timer to `PeriodicTimeout`.

 - Incoming Sync Interest is outdated.
   1. If every node with an outdated sequence number in the incoming state vector was updated in the last `SuppressionPeriod`, drop the Sync Interest.
-  1. Otherwise, move to _Suppression State_
+  1. Otherwise, move to _Suppression State_.

 - On expiration of timer:
   1. Emit a Sync Interest with the current local state vector.